-- Perceiving the world from sense data - Learning about kinds of objects and their properties - Learning and interpreting the meanings of words, phrases, and sentences - Inferring causal relations - Inferring the mental states of other people (beliefs, desires, preferences) from observing their actions - Learning social structures, conventions, and rules - The goal: A general-purpose computational framework for understanding of how people make these inferences, and how they can be successful.
+- Perceiving the world from sense data - Learning about kinds of objects and their properties - Inferring causal relations - Learning and using words, phrases, and sentences - Learning and using intuitive theories of physics, psychology, biology, ... - Learning social structures, conventions, and rules - The goal: A general-purpose computational framework for understanding how people make these inferences, and how they can be successful.